Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/combat-i-basics.md

 during your round.
 The descriptions of specific actions, below, detail which actions allow this option.

+### Free Action
-**Free Action:** Free actions consume a very small amount of time and effort.
+Free actions consume a very small amount of time and effort.
 You can perform one or more free actions while taking another action normally.
 However, there are reasonable limits on what you can really do for free.

+### Not an Action
-**Not an Action:** Some activities are so minor that they are not even considered free actions.
+Some activities are so minor that they are not even considered free actions.
 They literally don't take any time at all to do and are considered an inherent part of doing something else.

+### Restricted Activity
-**Restricted Activity:** In some situations, you may be unable to take a full round's worth of actions.
+In some situations, you may be unable to take a full round's worth of actions.
 In such cases, you are restricted to taking only a single standard action or a single move action (plus free actions as normal).
 You can't take a full-round action (though you can